Strategies for Retaining Top Marketing Talent Amidst Increasing Demands - Basis Technologies

 The increasingly difficult nature of agency work stems largely from the many challenges facing advertising agencies today.

 To start, there’s the growing complexity of the media landscape.
-“We’ve seen a resurgence of fragmentation in the industry—take streaming services and retail media networks, for example,” says Michael Olson, EVP of Client Development at Basis Technologies.
+“We’ve seen a resurgence of fragmentation in the industry—take streaming services and retail media networks, for example,” says Michael Olson, EVP of Client Development at Basis.
 “At the same time, agencies are scrambling to figure out how they can bring unique partnerships and inventory sources to the forefront to show that they’re still power players in the industry.”

 On top of media fragmentation, agencies are grappling with increased rates from media partners, decreased client budgets, and the rising cost of talent, all of which have resulted in shrinking margins.
 To cope, agencies are increasingly offshoring and outsourcing work to drive down costs, and can even end up overselling and underbidding to keep their businesses afloat.
-Unfortunately, these financial pressures and the strategies agencies are using to protect their margins are also adding to the rising difficulty of work for agency professionals.
+Unfortunately, these financial pressures and the strategies agencies are using to protect their margins are also adding to the rising difficulty of work for agency workers.

 The many challenges agencies have grappled with in recent years have trickled down to their employees, making their daily tasks more difficult and less fulfilling, and reducing the quality of workplace culture at agencies.

-A fragmented media landscape means that agency professionals are more likely to get bogged down juggling many different media channels and inventory sources.
-Over half of agency professionals’ tech stacks consist of six or more tools, with 17% of agency marketers using 10+ tools to manage campaigns.
-As a result, more than 25% of those same marketers name siloed and disconnected systems as a pressing challenge.
 Many teams wind up doing repetitive tasks to connect these disparate systems—for example, manually standardizing and unifying data sets from multiple sources.
 “They’re stuck working off of antiquated software, juggling spreadsheets, and doing data entry work that’s completely unfulfilling,” says Olson.

 In an effort to land clients in a highly competitive landscape, some agencies can also end up overselling and underbidding.
 While it may lead to new business, the practice can leave employees overextended and stretched thin.
 One VP-level agency veteran shared that “High workloads have a huge impact on workers’ mental health—I’ve worked at agencies where I’d see at least one of my coworkers crying on a weekly basis.”